LC-Linkous/cat_swarm_python/README.md

 # cat_swarm_quantum

-# IN PROGRESS !!

-A 'quantum' cat swarm optimizer written in Python using quantum inspired methods.
+A 'quantum' cat swarm optimizer written in Python using quantum inspired methods (non-qiskit).
 Modified from the [adaptive timestep PSO optimizer](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000) to keep a consistent format between optimizers in AntennaCAT.

 Now featuring AntennaCAT hooks for GUI integration and user input handling.